natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 (split among four categories: Combat, Faith, Magic, and Social), campaign, race, regional, and religion.
-Only a selection of character traits is listed here—more traits from all categories can be found in Pathfinder Player Companions, available at your local game store or from **paizo.com**.
+Only a selection of character traits is listed here—more traits from all categories can be found in PF Player Companions, available at your local game store or from **paizo.com**.

 **Basic Traits**: There are a total of 40 basic traits, which are